 A parent/guardian or eligible student may ask the district to amend a student education record they believe is inaccurate, misleading or otherwise violates the privacy rights of the student.
 Student grades cannot be challenged pursuant to this policy.
-Requests to amend a student education record shall be in accordance with the regulation accompanying this policy.
+Requests to amend a student education record shall be in accordance with the Family Educational Rights and Privacy Act (FERPA) and KIPP Colorado policy.